 In total 68 (23 %) of the 291 targeted compounds were detected above the MDL in at least one raw water sample, and the number of detected compounds per sampling site ranged from 49 to 64.
 The detected micropollutants represented a wide variety of compounds including pesticides (n=27), pharmaceuticals (n=15), PFASs (n=10), organophosphorus flame retardants (n=7), food additives (n=2), industrial chemicals (n=2), surfactants (n=3), and a fatty acid (n=1), stimulant (n=1).
 The detected compounds and their concentrations at each sampling point are given in Table A4 in the Supporting Information.

-The number of detected micropollutants on a category basis were rather similar between the five DWTPs (Figure 2; raw water), indicating a rather even distribution of emission sources in the Tai Hu Lake and the Yangtze River Delta area, with the exception of pesticides, which showed a higher number of detected compounds at the river network (RN) site.
+The number of detected micropollutants on a category basis were rather similar between the five DWTPs (Figure 2; raw water).
+This indicates a rather even distribution of emission sources in the Tai Hu Lake and the Yangtze River Delta area, with the exception of pesticides, which showed a higher number of detected compounds at the river network site.
 Overall, pesticides was the most detected pollutant category with on average 35% ± 2% of all compounds detected (including all samples and sampling sites; n=18), followed by pharmaceuticals (19% ± 2%), PFASs (17% ± 2%), ‘Others’ (16% ± 2%: food additives, industrial chemicals, surfactants, stimulant and fatty acid), and flame retardants (13% ± 1%).